 Heavy hands are built doing these things...

-Fighting gloves are measured in ounces, which is a measure of weight, but how this weight is distributed inside the glove is the primary difference between boxing and kickboxing gloves.
+Boxing gloves are measured in ounces, which is a measure of weight.
+However, how this weight is distributed around the glove is the primary difference between boxing and kickboxing gloves.

-On the other hand, kickboxers must also deal with kicks and knees, so the extra padding on all sides of the gloves helps absorb the heavy impact legs deliver.
-This padding also makes kickboxing gloves more square compared to the rounder and longer shape of the pure boxing ones.
+On the other hand, kickboxers and Muay Thai fighters must also deal with kicks and knees.
+The extra padding on all sides of the gloves helps absorb the bare bone and heavy impact they deliver.
+This more evenly distributed padding also makes Thai-style gloves look more square and bulkier than pure boxing gloves’ elongated shape.

 Different Types Of Boxing Gloves